-All information received is stored in the child's 'concern' file.
-Where this is in electronic form, we provide appropriate levels of access to information.
-Records are kept securely in locked storage and away from the child's individual school records.
-(The child's individual file is marked to show the existence of the additional 'concern' file).
+All information received is stored securely in electronic or paper form.
+We provide appropriate levels of access to information.
+Paper records are kept securely in locked storage and away from the child's individual school records.
+(The child's file is marked to show the existence of the additional 'concern' file).
 Our designated safeguarding leads can access these documents in an emergency or in the event of an enquiry for information by the MASH (Multi-Agency Safeguarding Hub) Team, for example.